NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Equipment/Djezet Dose.md

 **Activate** `pf2:1` Interact

 Some mages carry vials of djezet for its magic-enhancing properties.
-When you drink a _djezet dose_, if your next action is to Cast a Spell, you can apply the effects of the [[Feats/Reach Spell|Reach Spell]] or [[Feats/Widen Spell|Widen Spell]] metamagic feats.
+When you drink a _djezet dose_, if your next action is to Cast a Spell, you can apply the effects of the [[Reach Spell|Reach Spell]] or [[Widen Spell|Widen Spell]] metamagic feats.

 * * *